spinnylights/vulkan-notes/vulkan_notes.md

 problems, submit revisions, etc. to the spec and the maintainers will listen.
 Development of both the spec and the associated language tooling happens out in the open, and the tools are all free software.
-What's more, the non-profit that maintains GLSL just so happens to be the same one that maintains Vulkan, so they've both been designed to play nice together.
+What's more, the non-profit that maintains GLSL is the same one that maintains Vulkan, so they've both been designed to play nice together.

 What follows is a comprehensive discussion of GLSL from the perspective of use with Vulkan.
 It does not assume prior graphics